-Being borderline diabetic, known as “prediabetic,” means that you’ll want to carefully start monitoring your sugar intake.
+Being diagnosed with prediabetes means that you'll want to carefully start monitoring your sugar intake.
 Too much sugar can lead to weight gain, making it harder for you to manage your blood sugar level, which further increases your risk of developing Type 2 diabetes.
-Not all sugar-containing foods are equally problematic, however; it’s the foods with added sugar you want to limit.
+Not all sugar-containing foods are equally problematic, however; it's the foods with added sugar you want to limit in your prediabetes diet.

-While no exact sugar recommendation for prediabetics exists, the World Health Organization recommends limiting your added sugar intake to less than 5 percent of your caloric intake.
-This means that if 2,000 calories a day is about your average, you shouldn’t have more than 100 calories from added sugar.
-Because carbohydrates contain 4 calories per gram, this amounts to a maximum of 25 grams of added sugar per day.
+While no exact sugar recommendation for prediabetes exists, the Centers for Disease Control and Prevention recommends limiting your added sugar intake to less than 10 percent of your caloric intake.
+This means that if 2,000 calories a day is about your average, you shouldn't have more than 200 calories from added sugar.
+Because carbohydrates contain 4 calories per gram, this amounts to a maximum of 50 grams of added sugar per day for people with diabetes.

 Total Carbs at Each Meal

 Sugar, being a carbohydrate, takes up some of your total carb allotment for the day.
 While your specific carbohydrate needs may vary, generally getting 45 to 60 grams at each meal is a starting point for managing diabetes, the American Diabetes Association suggests.
 This means that by the end of the day, you should consume roughly 135 to 180 grams of carbohydrates in all.
 This includes all sugars, both natural and added, as well as starch.

 Sugar isn't the only carbohydrate you want to keep track of if you have borderline diabetes.
 Monitor your fiber, particularly soluble fiber, intake, too.
 Fiber is a carb, although it doesn't digest completely, meaning it doesn't take away from your daily carbohydrate limit.
 But it is essential for blood sugar regulation.